web-mi/RocketChatApiClient/OmnichannelApi/docs/Api/LivechatApi.md

-$apiInstance = new RocketChatOmnichannelApi\Api\LivechatApi(
+$apiInstance = new WebMIRocketChatApiClientOmnichannelApi\Api\LivechatApi(
     // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
 $service = twilio; // string | Only the server `twilio` is accepted at moment.
-$post_api_v1_livechat_sms_incoming_service_request = {"From":"5551123456789","To":"5551987654321","Body":"SMS message","ToCountry":"Brazil","ToState":"RS","ToCity":"Porto Alegre","ToZip":"","FromCountry":"Brazil","FromState":"RS","FromCity":"Porto Alegre","FromZip":""}; // \RocketChatOmnichannelApi\Model\PostApiV1LivechatSmsIncomingServiceRequest
+$post_api_v1_livechat_sms_incoming_service_request = {"From":"5551123456789","To":"5551987654321","Body":"SMS message","ToCountry":"Brazil","ToState":"RS","ToCity":"Porto Alegre","ToZip":"","FromCountry":"Brazil","FromState":"RS","FromCity":"Porto Alegre","FromZip":""}; // \WebMIRocketChatApiClientOmnichannelApi\Model\PostApiV1LivechatSmsIncomingServiceRequest

 try {
     $result = $apiInstance->postApiV1LivechatSmsIncomingService($service, $post_api_v1_livechat_sms_incoming_service_request);